dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 New sub-section should be added after III.4.33 that describes sequences of IL instructions that can be used on ByRefLike types when using within a generic context.

 #### III.4.X
 The following are IL sequences involving the `box` instruction.
-They are used for on ByRefLike types and shall be valid in cases where the result can be computed at run-time and elided safely, through JIT compilation or interpretation.
+They can be used on ByRefLike types and shall be valid in cases where the result can be computed at run-time and elided safely&mdash;through JIT compilation or interpretation.
 These sequences must now be elided when the target type is ByRefLike.
 The conditions where each sequence is elided are described below.

 `box` ; `unbox.any` &ndash; The box target type is equal to the unboxed target type.